Information for Students

 Labour Market Information is vital in providing young people and their parents with information about career routes and salaries.

 The Education Development Trust publishes a monthly Labour Market Information (LMI) Bulletin.
-You can read the latest version below:
+You can read the latest versions below:

-It helps young people explore key aspects about a particular area, including:
+It helps young students explore key aspects about a particular area, including:

 • The sectors, industries and businesses that operate there